Valentim da Fonseca e Silva

 Valentim da Fonseca e Silva (c.
 1745 – March 2, 1813), better known as Mestre Valentim, was a Brazilian sculptor, architect and urban planner, recognized for his contribution to 18th century Rio de Janeiro's public spaces and civic architecture.
 His work, particularly in sculpture, fountains, and cast-iron ornamentation, played a key role in shaping Rio's urban landscape during the period when the city was elevated to the status of the capital of the Portuguese Viceroyalty.
 His sculptures were the first to contain elements of tropical flora and fauna.
 Like Antonio Francisco Lisboa, also known as Aleijadinho, he is one of the most famous artists of colonial Brazil and was of mixed race.
 Mestre Valentim recounts details of his life in his testament.
+He is the Patron of the 37th chair of the Brazilian Academy of Fine Arts.

 Early life and education

 Mestre Valentim was born in Serro do Frio, Minas Gerais, Brazil, to Manoel da Fonseca e Silva, a white man, and Amatilde da Fonseca, a black woman.
 Although he never married, his relationship with Josefa Maria da Conceição resulted in a daughter named Joana.
 Although the details of his artistic training are up to debate, he may have traveled to Portugal with his family as a child, where he received his artistic and technical training.
 His European education allowed him to develop expertise in baroque and rococo styles, which he later adapted to Brazilian artistic traditions.
 Upon returning to Brazil, he worked on various projects under Viceroy Luís de Vasconcelos e Souza, becoming one of Rio de Janeiro's most influential urban planner and sculptors.